 What makes our frames so special

 - Real wood – You’ll only find real wood here.
-The high-quality wood we use is 100% real and from sustainable sources.
+The high-quality wood we use is 100% real and sourced sustainably from FSC approved forests.
 You won’t find us using MDF or any other type of manmade materials

 - Smoooooth – Each corner is properly glued, sealed and sanded at the join.
 This gives a beautifully smooth and seamless finish that is far superior to the process cheap, shop brought alternatives use